Exploring muonphilic dark matter with the $Z_2$-even mediator at muon colliders: Muonphilic DM search strategies at muon colliders

 \section{Muonphilic DM search strategies at muon colliders}

-Based on the structure of parameter space, we develop three distinct search strategies for muonphilic DM models at muon colliders: Visible on-shell mediator decays, Sec.~\ref{sec:visible_onsell}; Invisible on-shell mediator decays, Sec.~\ref{sec:invisible_onsell}; Mono-photon signatures with off-shell mediators, Sec.~\ref{sec:invisible_offsell}.
+Based on the structure of parameter space, we develop four distinct search strategies for muonphilic DM models at muon colliders: Visible on-shell mediator decays, Sec.~\ref{sec:visible_onsell}; Invisible on-shell mediator decays, Sec.~\ref{sec:invisible_onsell}; Mono-photon signatures with off-shell mediators, Sec.~\ref{sec:invisible_offsell}; Vector boson fusion production, Sec.~\ref{sec:VBF}.
 In the following subsections, we employ the following computational pipeline: \texttt{FeynRules}~\cite{Alloul:2013bka} generates UFO model files for the Lagrangians listed in Table~\ref{tab:Z2even}; \texttt{MadGraph5\_aMC@NLO}~\cite{Alwall:2014hca} produces Monte Carlo events for signal and background hard processes; \texttt{Pythia8}~\cite{Sjostrand:2014zea} handles parton showering and hadronization; and \texttt{Delphes3}~\cite{deFavereau:2013fsa} with a muon collider template performs fast detector simulation.
+We have also performed a simplified analysis of collider constraints from LEP and the LHC, with the corresponding details provided in Appendix~\ref{app:collider_constraints}.
+These constraints, however, are considerably weaker than those obtained at future muon colliders, which are the primary focus of this work.